strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 ## Making Django compatible

 It's important to realise that Django doesn't support websockets out of the box.
 To resolve this, we can help the platform along a little.

+This implementation is based on Django Channels - this means that should you wish - there is a lot more websockets fun to be had.
+If you're interested, head over to [Django Schannels](https://channels.readthedocs.io).

-Edit your `MyProject.asgi.py` file and replace it with the following content.
+To add the base compatibility, go to your `MyProject.asgi.py` file and replace it with the following content.
 Ensure that you replace the relevant code with your setup.

 ```python